Reading time: 15-20 minutes

 However, the impression was not quite big enough to completely replace Pre-Proto-Albanian and create a new Romance language, or to qualify Albanian today for the status.
 So, it gains my esteemed personal accolade of Almost Romance.

 Moving over now to the west of Europe, the island of Great Britain has been home for centuries to the Celtic language family.
-When the Romans conquered much of it in the first century AD, the locals (at least in what is now England, Wales and southern Scotland) seem to have spoken one language, or dialects thereof.
+When the Romans landed in the first century AD, the locals (at least in what is now England, Wales and southern Scotland) seem to have spoken one language, or dialects thereof.
 This language was Common Brythonic, or simply ‘British’.

 By the time the Roman administration packed up in the fifth century, the Romans had drastically altered the linguistic lie of the land.
 British still thrived in some areas, but in others Latin must have become the common mother tongue, as it did on the Continent.
 Presumably it was into such Latinised parts that the Angles and Saxons later migrated, as otherwise we have a more difficult time explaining the conspicuous absence of Brythonic influences in the newcomer to Britain, Old English.